AmberRoseA/WalkingWithTalitha/README.md

 Those with injuries or disabilities: Those that may not be physically able to keep up with the demand of their energetic pooch.

-### USER Experience

-The website prioritizes user experience for people with disabilities, offering clear, informative, and comforting content.
-The homepage provides a warm and welcoming atmosphere with a gallery or collage of happy furry dog customers, accompanied by images of reviews integrated into the visuals.

 ### USER Stories-

 #### As A Pet Owner: